1991 Haitian coup d'état: Aftermath

 According to Human Rights Watch, immediately following the coup, at least 300 civilians were killed by Haitian troops and "thousands more" were wounded, primarily in impoverished, pro-Aristide neighborhoods around Port-au-Prince.
 Meanwhile, a collaborative report produced by Americas Watch, the National Coalition of Haitian Refugees, and Physicians for Human Rights estimates that 1,000 people were killed in the two weeks following the coup, with 500 more being killed after that.
 Massacres occurred in Cité Soleil and Lamentin.
 Soldiers also undertook mass arrests in the Carrefours, Carrefours-Feuilles and Martissant neighborhoods.
 Within two weeks of the coup, an estimated 250,000 people fled Port-au-Prince, seeking refuge in rural areas.

 Soldiers engaged in widespread destruction throughout the country, looting and destroying food storage silos owned by peasant groups and slaughtering their livestock.
 On 7 October, military personnel stormed the Legislative Palace, threatening to shoot legislators if they did not vote to install judge Joseph Nerette as provisional president.
 That same day, soldiers assaulted Evans Paul, the mayor of Port-au-Prince.
 Nerette was sworn in two days later on 9 October, and the Assembly ratified the appointment of Jean-Jacques Honorat as prime minister on 14 October.

 On 12 November, 100 to 150 students attending a press conference backing a call by the Organization of American States (OAS) for Aristide's reinstatement and an embargo against the military regime (Note: See § International organizations) were arrested.
 Soldiers abducted Felix Lamy, the director of Radio Galaxie, on 10 December, leading to the closure of the last three independent news stations in the country.
 Five days later, on 15 December, military authorities killed socialist politician and pro-Aristide deputy Astrel Charles after a dispute regarding a public meeting in his district.

 In the three years following the coup, the military regime targeted community and religious organizations, as well as labor and peasant activists, killing between 4,000 and 5,000 Lavalas supporters.
 Roughly 300,000 people were internally displaced.
 Driven by political repression, economic hardship resulting from international embargoes on the regime, and misinformation exaggerating the likelihood of being granted asylum, tens of thousands (Note: 53,000 per Levy and 60,000 per Hallward.) of Haitians risked their lives fleeing to the United States on makeshift boats.
 Some also fled to the Dominican Republic.

+The economic situation post-coup influenced the unsafe practices within Haiti's maritime transport industry which caused the 1993 sinking of the ferry Neptune near Miragoane,' which may be one of the deadliest maritime disasters in history at an estimated 1,500 resulting deaths.